nrogoff/EnterpriseAppSettings/README.md

 The goal is to provide have a standard system that can work across a wide variety of datastores, service infrastructures and consumer cleint OS's and platforms.

-_**Project in formation phase...come back in a week**_
+_**Contributors welcome...send me a message**_

 I am populating the majority of this project based on code I have been implementing for years.
-Then it would be great to have contributors come and make more SDKs and help make this system better and applicable for more platforms and datastores.
+Then it would be great to have contributors come and make more SDKs and help make this system better and applicable for more platforms and datastores and easy to implement.

 ## Task to complete for first working version##
 - [x] SQL Server Database project